smolquants/papr-review-2023-02/review/funding-rates.md

 using wstETH or one of its LSD equivalents as the quote/pairing token in the underlying PAPR liquidity pool on Uniswap, as the funding rate would then implicitly incorporate the risk free rate in the no arb strategy above.

-Notice, if `f_perp` also incorporates the interest rate component, like on BitMEX, then when using the LSD, should expect PAPR funding rates to be the funding rate on the perp adjusted for risk-free (i.e. apetite for NFT leverage thru the perp) divided by `LTV` if using wstETH as the quote, since the no arb strategy would produce
+Notice, if `f_perp` also incorporates the interest rate component, then when using the LSD, should expect PAPR funding rates to be the funding rate on the perp adjusted for risk-free (i.e. appetite for NFT leverage thru the perp) divided by `LTV`, since the no arb strategy would produce

 ```